oracle-terraform-modules/terraform-oci-vcn/examples/rpc/rpc_from_drg_module/README.md

 This example illustrates how to use `terraform-oci-vcn` and `drg submodule` to create a remote VCN peering between VCNs created in different regions, using the Remote Peering Gateway.

 In the local region will be created:
-- a VCN with a private subnet and a NAT gateway
+- a VCN, with a private subnet for each given CIDR block, and a NAT gateway
 - a DRG attached to the VCN
 - the route rules to allow traffic through the Peering

 In the remote region will be created:
-- a VCN with a public subnet and an Internet Gateway
+- a VCN with, a public subnet for each given CIDR block, and an Internet Gateway
 - a DRG attached to the VCN
 - the route rules to allow traffic through the Peering